 What You Need:

-- Old record player
+- Record player

-- Tempera paint
+- Tempera, or acrylic paint

 - Turkey baster

-What to Do:
+What You Do: